braincogsci/literature-thesis/lt-manual.md

 The ability to review and synthesize information from a variety of sources is a key skill for academic researchers.
 The module *Literature Thesis* in the research master Brain and Cognitive Sciences is an opportunity for students to practice and develop the skills that are necessary to give a state-of-the-art overview of existing research, on a topic of the student’s choosing.
 The *Literature Thesis* should not reflect original research by the student (unless it is already published in a peer-reviewed journal), but instead collect and integrate existing work.

 The most recent version of this manual can always be found on Github:
 [https://github.com/tijmz/literature-thesis/blob/master/lt-manual.md](https://github.com/tijmz/literature-thesis/blob/master/lt-manual.md).
-Major changes are only applied at the end of a semester, but minor changes such as typos or ambiguities are resolved on a continuous basis.
+Major changes are only applied at the end of a semester, but minor issues such as typos or ambiguities are resolved on a continuous basis.

 ## Content
-The student is expected to collect information on a specific subject in a short period, to make a structured summary of this information and to give a critical evaluation of the existing knowledge.
+For the Literature Thesis, the student is expected to collect information on a specific subject in a short period, to make a structured summary of this information and to give a critical evaluation of the existing knowledge.
 A critical evaluation entails that, in addition to classifying known data, the student shows his/her own views on the literature.
 This could be a consideration of the shortcomings of existing knowledge and a suggestion as to how new understanding might be obtained in the future.

 ## Size of thesis